 Maximum Nutrition Centers

 Carlos Renfro and Wendy Chadwick opened Maximum Nutrition Centers, Inc. at 15 High Street in July 2011.
-They sell nutritional supplements.
+They sold health food and nutritional supplements.
+In April of 2015 they closed their doors at this location.

 Oceanside Family Dental